 Not Sure How to Choose?

 If you’re not sure yet which card to choose, it really comes down to how you’ll end up using your card.
-Cardholders who spend at least $8,000 will earn enough additional rewards from the Venture card to make the worth paying, however the choice is not that simple.
+Cardholders who spend at least $8,000 will earn enough additional rewards from the Venture card to make the $0 intro for first year; $95 after that worth paying, however the choice is not that simple.
 Since the Venture card’s annual fee is waived the first year, that calculation doesn’t apply until the cardholder’s second year.
-And while the Venture card offers a 40,000-mile sign-up bonus that’s double the VentureOne card’s 20,000-mile offer, its minimum spending requirement of $3,000 is triple the VentureOne’s $1,000 requirement.
+And while the Venture card offers a 50,000-mile sign-up bonus that’s double the VentureOne card’s 20,000-mile offer, its minimum spending requirement of $3,000 is triple the VentureOne’s $1,000 requirement.
 Those who are unable or don’t want to to spend $3,000 within three months may want to consider the VentureOne instead.

 For applicants who can utilize VentureOne’s 0% intro on purchases for 12 months, it can be a more valuable offer than the Venture card.
 Keep in mind that the best way to use these kinds of offers is to pay the balance down before the promotional period ends.